 Extracellular electrophysiology (or “ephys”) is the gold standard method for recording spikes from distributed neural populations.
 In recent years, Neuropixels probes have dramatically increased the throughput of ephys experiments, making it practical to carry out the first surveys of spiking activity across the entire brain.
 However, significant limitations remain, such as the variability of electrode placement across subjects and the difficulty of relating ephys results to burgeoning knowledge about genetically defined neuron types.
-The Ephys team at the Allen Institute for Neural Dynamics is advancing the technology for highly reproducible, brain-wide, cell-type-specific electrophysiology, and making these innovations widely available.
+The Ephys team at the Allen Institute for Neural Dynamics is advancing the technology for highly reproducible, brain-wide, cell-type-specific electrophysiology, and we are making these innovations widely available.

 We are using ephys to understand how activity of defined neuron types within multi-regional loops guides flexible actions, such as foraging for reward in dynamic environments.
 All complex behaviors depend on the precise coordination among dozens of brain regions, yet until recently, most ephys experiments only recorded from one or two areas at a time.
 Our new approaches to anatomy-guided electrode targeting and cell-type-specific recordings will make it easier to observe how spikes flow through networks distributed across the brain.

 We need insertion systems that can be rapidly reconfigured to target arbitrary combinations of a dozen or more brain regions day after day.
 Our modular insertion system is based on a set of arcs that can hold up to 24 Neuropixels at any angle relative to the brain surface.
-Each probe is mounted on a compact 3-axis manipulator (New Scale Technologies) and the entire system of arcs can be raised and lowered to facilitate rapid transitions between experiments.
+Each probe is mounted on a compact 3-axis manipulator (New Scale Technologies), and the entire system of arcs can be raised and lowered to facilitate rapid transitions between experiments.
 The complete system can be purchased from New Scale or manufactured from freely available design files.
 To complement the hardware, we are developing machine vision software, called Parallax, that can automatically detect the 3D location of individual probes and calibrate their motion to a global coordinate system.

 Standard methods for electrode placement, based on skull landmarks, are too variable and imprecise to target small brain structures reliably.
 To make multi-probe electrophysiology experiments truly reproducible, probes must be placed within ~200 micrometers of their targets.
 We are developing procedures based on high-resolution MRI imaging to improve targeting accuracy (collaborating with Donghoon Lee in the UW Department of Radiology).
 Mice are implanted with a zirconia headframe that includes precisely machined fiducial holes.
-Using a 14T magnet and a manganese-based contrast agent, we routinely obtain scans with 100 micrometer isotropic resolution.
+Using a 14T magnet and a manganese-based contrast agent, we routinely obtain scans with 100-micrometer isotropic resolution.
 We use scans from individual mice to guide Neuropixels probes to multiple connected brain regions.

 In addition to the protocols for anatomy-guided electrophysiology, we are also developing open resources for aligning individual brains to the Allen Common Coordinate Framework (CCF) and vice versa.
 These include CCF-registered template volumes for light sheet imaging, a transform between the Paxinos mouse atlas and the CCF, and an extension to the Pinpoint trajectory planning app for visualizing individual brains in 3D.